weenfan/Kratom/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Indocoin-Qt.
+You need the Qt4 run-time libraries to run Kratom-Qt.
 On Debian or Ubuntu:
         `sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/Indocoin-qt (GUI, 32-bit)
+- bin/32/Kratom-qt (GUI, 32-bit)
-- bin/32/Indocoind (headless, 32-bit)
+- bin/32/Kratomd (headless, 32-bit)
-- bin/64/Indocoin-qt (GUI, 64-bit)
+- bin/64/Kratom-qt (GUI, 64-bit)
-- bin/64/Indocoind (headless, 64-bit)
+- bin/64/Kratomd (headless, 64-bit)

-See the documentation at (http://www.Indocoin.com) for help and more information.
+See the documentation at (http://www.Kratom.com) for help and more information.